The Invisible Danger: Why "Slim" Power Tracks Often Sacrifice Your Safety

 Addressing Concerns About Engagement Direction

 There have been some concerns regarding the engagement direction of adaptors in power track systems.
-Competitors' products may allow bidirectional engagement of adaptors, seemingly offering more convenience.
+Competitors' products may allow bidirectional or upside down engagement of adaptors, seemingly offering more convenience.
 However, this feature can compromise safety.

 The Risks of Bidirectional Engagement